Planning For A New Pet

 Training Your Pet To Be An Integrated Family Member:

 All domestic animals want to please their owners.
 Domestication has given them a desire for human companionship.
 With this desire comes a need to enter the family unit and interact in the social structure in which it is immersed.
 There are many outcomes to integration and the pet relies on you to indicate how you want the relationship to progress.
 If you are assertive with the pet it will usually become submissive to you.
 If you are submissive to the pet it will usually assume an assertive role.
-Most traits that we identify as bad behavior in pets are attempts by the pet to adjust to a roll for which the pet is unsuited.
+Most traits that we identify as bad behavior in pets are attempts by the pet to adjust to a role for which the pet is unsuited.

 A common source of stress is differing expectations of the pet from different family members.
 It is hard for the pet to please if different family members want different things from it.
 If children rough-house with a puppy – it will assume it should do that with everyone in the family.